MHenderson/sudoku-modelling/article/rst/my_paper.rst

    The popular Sudoku puzzles which appear daily in newspapers the world over have, lately, attracted the attention of mathematicians and computer scientists.
 There are many, difficult, unsolved problems about Sudoku puzzles and their generalizations which make them especially interesting to mathematicians.
 Also, as is well-known, the generalization of the Sudoku puzzle to larger dimension is an NP-complete problem and therefore of substantial interest to computer scientists.

    In this article we discuss the modeling of Sudoku puzzles in a variety of different mathematical domains.
 We show how to use existing third-party Python libraries to implement these models.
-These implementations, which include translations to problems in the domains of constraint satisfaction, integer/linear programming, polynomial calculus and graph theory, are available in an open-source Python library ``sudoku.py`` developed by the authors.
+Those implementations, which include translations into the domains of constraint satisfaction, integer programming, polynomial calculus and graph theory, are available in an open-source Python library ``sudoku.py`` developed by the authors and available at `http://bitbucket.org/matthew/scipy2010 <http://bitbucket.org/matthew/scipy2010>`_

 Introduction
 ------------